One-Loop Radiative Corrections to the QED Casimir Energy: Abstract

 \section{Abstract}

 In this paper, we investigate one-loop radiative corrections to the Casimir energy in the presence of two perfectly conducting parallel plates for QED theory within the renormalized perturbation theory.
-In fact, there are three contributions for radiative correction to the Casimir energy, up to order $\alpha$.
-Only the main term, which is two-loop, has been computed by Bordag et. al (1985).
-Here, we consider corrections due to two remaining terms, i.e., photonic and fermionic one-loop correction resulting from renormalized QED Lagrangian.
-Our results show that only the fermionic loop has a minor correction.
+In fact, there are three contributions for radiative corrections to the Casimir energy, up to order $\alpha$.
+Only the two-loop diagram, which is of order $\alpha$, has been computed by Bordag et. al (1985), approximately.
+Here, up to this order, we consider corrections due to two one-loop terms, i.e., photonic and fermionic loop corrections resulting from renormalized QED Lagrangian, more precisely.
+Our results show that only the fermionic loop has a very minor correction and the correction of photonic loop vanishes.